s-lando/blackjack_LiveView/README.md

 ![link](./priv/static/images/blackjack_liveview_architecture.png)

 ## Sequence Diagram
-* Here's a simple sequence diagram that demonstrates the Hit action so we can see how each component interacts with each other.
+* Here's a simple sequence diagram that demonstrates the Hit event so we can see how each component interacts with each other.
 * Ideally, as you can see in the diagram, once GameServer has updated the game state, it should send back a response with the new game state before the changes are broadcasted, but we've chosen to handle the update asynchronously for now and will update this in the future.
-Or have the GameServer broadcast the update instead.
-Either way is probably a better design thatn what we have right now.
+Alternatively, we could have the GameServer broadcast the update instead.
+Either way is probably a better design than what we have right now.

 ![link](./priv/static/images/blackjack_liveview_hit_sequence_diagram.png)